riscv-europe/summit-website-development/summit/2025/presentations.md

  - The slides will be collected beforehand and displayed from a shared laptop.

+At the conference:
+ - Get in touch with your Session Chair long before the session.
+ - Get in touch with the audio/video team 15 min. before the session.

 {% include jumboboxend.html %}

 {% include jumboboxstart.html